I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 - Watch a show at small theatres like the Boxcar Theater, The Garage, and the Crowded Fire Theater, and catch a screening at Ninth Street Independent Film Center.

 If, however, your idea of an ideal night out is getting right into the local scene, hopping between cheap and cheerful dive bars, hitting up live music joints, and enjoying an eclectic and fresh vibe, The Mission is one of the best neighborhoods in San Francisco to stay in for nightlife.
+The Mission is one of San Francisco’s edgier districts so make sure you take care and stay safe after dark.

 Even during the day, Delores Park can be quite a party on a Saturday afternoon.
 Many locals bring their booze and goodies and set up with some music.
 Pretty much anything goes at Delores Park.

-This neighborhood is traditionally the Hispanic Neighborhood, though like much of the Bay Area, it’s experiencing its share of gentrification.
+This neighborhood is traditionally the Hispanic Neighborhood, though, like much of the Bay Area, it’s experiencing its share of gentrification.
 Still, the Mission is where you will find the best Mexican and Central American food in San Francisco.

 Best Hostel in The Mission: Union Hotel